Skip to main content

 helix chef

 helix chef asks what you want to build, then lets you choose automatic or manual setup.
-Automatic setup installs the Helix skills, connects the Helix docs MCP at https://docs.helix-db.com/mcp, creates ~/my-first-helix-project, starts dev, writes starter dynamic query files, seeds example data, and opens the dashboard.
-To skip prompts and run the automatic flow directly:
+It installs the Helix skills, connects the Helix docs MCP at https://docs.helix-db.com/mcp, scaffolds a local project (helix init local), starts the dev instance, seeds starter data, writes a HELIX_CHEF_PROMPT.md build prompt, and launches your coding agent (Claude Code, Codex, or OpenCode) to generate the app from your build intent.

 Local quickstart